And here we are from the Big Apple, the EIB network high atop the EIB building.

-We are uh serving humanity today, having more fun than a human being should be allowed to have.
+We are serving humanity today, having more fun than a human being should be allowed to have.

-Telephone number if you'd like to be on the program today, 800-282-2882, and the uh email addresses rush at eIB net.com.
+Telephone number, if you'd like to be on the program today, 800-282-2882.

-I'm in New York because our annual night of the century cigar dinner.
+I'm in New York because our annual Night of the Century cigar dinner.

-Well yeah, we call it night of the century.
+We call it Night of the Century.

 It's a black tie affair.